AndroidPatch/APatchDocs/docs/pt_BR/what-is-apatch.md

 APatch depende do KernelPatch.

-A interface de usuário do Apatch e o código-fonte do APMódulo foram derivados e modificados a partir do KernelSU.
+A interface de usuário do APatch e o código-fonte do APMódulo foram derivados e modificados a partir do KernelSU.

 ## Como usar o APatch?